 What do I need to provide for my child?

 Each parent will need to bring their child’s own lunch and snack foods.
 If a child is not fully potty trained, please bring the necessary diapers/pull ups and an extra set of clothes.
 All tablets, toys, and therapy items will be provided by ABC at no cost to families.

 Am I allowed to observe my child’s therapy?

 Absolutely!
 Parents are always welcomed and encouraged to visit the center and view their child receiving therapy.
 We even have special observation rooms dedicated to parent visits.
 These rooms have two cameras installed for observation purposes, typically via live feed monitors.
 This allows parents to see therapy first-hand without causing any type of distraction for their child.
-If you would like to schedule an appointment, contact your child's Program Coordinator.
+If you would like to schedule an appointment, contact your child’s Behavior Analyst.

 What should we do if we are struggling at home?